G - L of Recycling

 A kerbside collection of materials for recycling is offered to suitable households across the city.

 The kerbside recycling collection service allows residents to recycle food and drink cans, glass bottles and jars, plastic bottles, foil and foil trays in the black box and paper and cardboard in the white bag.
-See our Kerbside Recycling Collection page for further information.To find out if your household receives a kerbside recycling collection contact the Waste Aware Team on 08456 08 09 19 or 01224 219 281.
+See our Kerbside Recycling Collection page for further information.To find out if your household receives a kerbside recycling collection, please Contact the Waste and Recycling Team.

 |see Foil in D - F of Recycling|